nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-update_address.md

 - update a billing address
 - cancel a scheduled address change

-**Note**: If a subscriber only has a digital subscription, then only a billing address will display.
+**Note**: You cannot add or update the billing address of digital subscriptions in this release.

 This [workflow](example.com) provides a visual representation.